 The new Reebok RealFlex Transition 2.0 shoe combines flexibility with stability to provide a comfortable training experience.
 The original RealFlex Transitions received rave reviews from runners around the world, so I was excited to see how these latest shoes stacked up.

 The first thing you’ll notice about the sneaker is it’s sleek design and vibrant colors.
-They come in six different colorways, and it’s hard deciding on which one to get.
+These bad boys come in six different colorways, and it’s hard deciding on which one to get.
 As you can see from the picture below, I went with the Black/Tin Grey/Vital Blue/White ones.
 Pretty sharp, right?

 The shoes feature a single-layer polyester mesh upper with a hot-melt applique that increases durability without adding extra weight.
 A fully lined collar, thin micro-suede tongue, and molded sock liner with cushioning foam keep your feet comfortable.